-The Inclusion Coordinator/ SENCOs of the locality schools meet every half-term to discuss relevant issues, share ideas and expertise.
-We also have access to training through our local Schools SEND Hub
+The Inclusion Coordinator/ SENDCOs of the locality schools meet every half-term to discuss relevant issues, share ideas and expertise.

 14. Transition

 Transition Arrangement with Pre-schools - Transition arrangements for children starting school include visits made by the Inclusion Coordinator to pre-schools, meetings with parents and meetings with outside agencies.
 This ensures appropriate intervention or support is in place for when a child starts at East Preston Infant School.